27 September 2013

 Partraige Locha, whose chiefs were the O’Dorchys, took in roughly the modern parish of Cong in the baronies of Ross, Co.
 Galway, and of Kilmaine, Co.
 Mayo.
 These Partraige were absorbed into Conmaicne Cuile Tolad during the 7th or 8th century.

 Partraige an t-Sleibh, whose kings were the O’Kynes.
 Their territory correlated to the modern barony of Ross and was also called Ui Orbsen according to some records.
 In the 13th century, the O’Kealys of Conmaicne Mara arrived after the O’Flahertys swarmed into their territory along with that of their neighbors, the Debhna Tir Da Locha.
-The Joyces came just a half century later and the territory became Joyce Country, but they were more hospitable overlords than their southern neighbors.
+The Joyces came just a half century later and the territory became Joyce Country, but they were much more hospitable overlords than their southern neighbors.

 8. Delbhna, of which there were four groups in Connacht (and four in Midhe)